 Wrackspurt Intervention - This was my first published fanfiction story and I have to say I'm rather proud of it.
 Basically Harry wants to stop Hermione from marrying Ron and puts his hopes in Luna to pull it off.
 Complete

 Hogwarts Ruins - This story is still a work in progress, but basically Hogwarts Castle was abandoned after the Battle of Hogwarts, during which Harry was bitten by a Werewolf.
 Years later, Neville, Luna and others go back to survey they area.
 Will follow some of the plot of The Lost World: Jurassic Park.
-In Progress
+Abandoned

 Harry Potter: The Forgotten Brother - My first big story, still a work in progress.
 I know the whole Wrong BWL thing has been done many times before, but hopefully this one is different enough to stand out a little.
 Complete.

 Reinforcements - Just a little one-shot into what went through the minds of those who came to Hogwarts aid during the final part of the Battle of Hogwarts.
 Complete